-A bunion (also known as hallux valgus) is a painful swelling of the soft tissue with bone enlargement over the inside of the big toe which develops gradually over time.
+A bunion (also known as hallux valgus) is a painful swelling on the inside of the big toe which develops gradually over time.
 Often the big toe will look as if it is bent in towards the other toes or even can lie across them.
-Pain is normally gradual and gets worse over time.
-Read more on the causes, symptoms, and treatment of bunions.

 - Bunion pain develops gradually over time and becomes progressively worse.
 In the very early stages, you may have no symptoms at all.
 Gradually deformity occurs on the inside forefoot.

 - Eventually, pain will be felt in and around the base of the big toe, particularly on the inside.

 - Symptoms may sometimes be relieved by removing your shoes or wearing soft wide fitting shoes instead.

 - Your big toe will appear to be bent inwards towards the other toes.
 In some cases it can overlap the adjacent toe.